gaussic/keras-en-backup/sources/backend.md

 ```

-Publicly accessible method
-for determining the current backend.
+Returns the name of the current backend (e.g. "tensorflow").

 __Returns__